INVICTUS DAY

-Invictus Day in your city is a one-day public city event that combines sports activities and a series of expert discussions with local authorities, businesses, activists and public organizations.
-This format helps regions test their readiness to support veteran sports and launch systemic changes.
+Invictus Day in your city is a one-day public event that combines sports and expert discussions with local authorities, businesses, activists and public organizations.
+This format helps regions test their readiness to support veteran sports and brings together key players to figure out what is already working in the region, what needs to be improved and how to do it together.

 The purpose of Invictus Day